EMPLOYMENT HISTORY

 Herbert, R. A., Gall, A., Cogdell, R., Robert, B., and Schwabe, S. J., 2006,

-Phototrophic purple sulfur bacteria as heat engines in the South Andros black hole, the Bahamas: International Symposium on Photosynthetic Prokaryotes, Abstracts with Program, (in press)
+Phototrophic purple sulfur bacteria as heat engines in the South Andros black hole, the Bahamas: International Symposium on Photosynthetic Prokaryotes, Abstracts with Program.

 Schwabe, S. J., and Carew, J. L., 2004, Blue holes: An inappropriate moniker for